cipriancaba/SwiftFSM/README.md

 ### Manually

-If you prefer not to use either of the aforementioned dependency managers, you can integrate SwiftFSM into your project manually by simply copying [SwiftFSM.swift](https://github.com/cipriancaba/SwiftFSM/blob/master/Pod/Classes/SwiftFSM.swift) into your project
+If you prefer not to use either of the aforementioned dependency managers, you can integrate SwiftFSM into your project manually by simply copying [SwiftFSM.swift](https://github.com/cipriancaba/SwiftFSM/blob/master/Pod/Classes/SwiftFSM.swift) and [SwiftFSMState.swift](https://github.com/cipriancaba/SwiftFSM/blob/master/Pod/Classes/SwiftFSMState.swift) into your project

 ## Usage